-When the Hollywood Sign was dedicated on this day, July 13, in 1923, there was little hint that it would become an iconic emblem.
-In fact, the sign didn't even say "Hollywood."
+When the Hollywood Sign was built in 1923, there was little hint that it would become an iconic emblem.
+In fact, the sign didn’t even say “Hollywood.”

 The 50-ft.-tall lettering, which was lit by thousands of flashing light bulbs, was erected as an advertisement not for the movie-making mecca, but for a housing development called Hollywoodland.